 Lesson Ideas and Activities

-As the warmer weather approaches (we hope!) and the leaves are appearing on the trees, the great outdoors calls us all to step outside and appreciate the sensory offerings of nature in bloom.
+As we head into a new school year, the great outdoors calls us all to step outside and appreciate the sensory offerings of nature in bloom.
 It is a brilliant time of year to expand the limits of reading lessons to include gardens and playgrounds.

 Children love taking storytime outside, and it creates a real opportunity to incorporate all the sensory delights around them into the book they are enjoying.
 By its very nature, reading is a multi-sensory experience filled with prompts to encourage imagination and exploration of sight, sound and touch.